Fill out federal tax forms

 EIN (Employer Identification Number)

-A unique nine-digit number assigned by the IRS to identify business entities and for use in filing federal tax returns.
+A unique nine-digit number assigned by the IRS to identify a business entity, similar to a Social Security number for individuals.

 Withholding

-The amount of an employee's pay or other income, such as pensions or gambling winnings, that is sent directly to the IRS as a prepayment of income tax.
+The portion of an employee's wages or other payments, such as pensions, that is taken out and sent directly to the IRS as a prepayment of income tax.

 Tax Transcript